Strategic Whitepaper · Loyyo

 Before the handshake, the customer is a frequent shopper but completely anonymous to YAYA's CRM.

-• The e-commerce silo: Separately, she has made 6 purchases on yaya.eu using her email address, but this e-commerce data is completely disconnected from her physical store visits.
+• The e-commerce silo: Separately, she has made 6 purchases on yaya.eu (running on Shopify).
+These orders are placed under her email address, name, and shipping address, but this e-commerce data is completely disconnected from her physical store visits.
+Two rich data sets exist; they have never been joined.

 2. The hook: The dressing room discovery